nono-mora/neural-network/README.md

-# Simple Neural Network Implementation
+# Simple Neural Network Implementation (No libraries)

 This Python script demonstrates a basic implementation of a single-layer neural network.
 The purpose of this code is to showcase the fundamental concepts of neural networks, including forward propagation, backpropagation, and gradient descent.